lmbek/NineNineFive/README.md

 Im the CEO of Beksoft ApS, a software development startup that focuses on webbased technology.
 We make products on terms of software and also sell IT Consultancy Services. <br>
 Also I want to contribute to other peoples project and im even willing to help for free on occasions.
 Please let me know if you need assistance.

-Developing software that is reusable, has good optimisation, is easy to maintain and switch out, and consumes less power by not using as much hardware ressources - is good for the climate.
-I aim to make software that helps the planet move away from heavy software (old wordpress from 2003, very inefficient etc), and move to the right technologies.
-Software developers are responsible for climate change too!

 ## Specialities
 Of all programming languages i'm best at Go(lang) and prefer it to any language because of it's simplicity and good scaling. <br>
 I have specialised in Webbased IT Systems, where i build executables with manifests, icon and code signing.
 I both deploy software as a service (technically) and do SaaS as business.
 I: analyse requirements, design, program/develop, test, build and deploy software for Computers, Mobiles and the Cloud. <br>